Willem Baudartius

-Willem Baudaert or Wilhelmus Baudartius (13 February 1565 in Deinze, Flanders, to 15 December 1640 Zutphen), born Willem Baudart, was a Dutch theologian.
+Willem Baudaert, Willem Baudartius or Wilhelmus Baudartius (13 February 1565 in Deinze, County of Flanders, to 15 December 1640 Zutphen), born Willem Baudart, was a Flemish-born theologian.
 Baudartius College, a Christian secondary school in Zutphen, is named after him.

 He was the maternal grandfather of Dutch New Netherland colonist and mayor of New York City Wilhelmus Beekman.

 Life

-Born to Protestant parents in Deinze, Flanders and a fervent counter-remonstrant, Baudartius left the Netherlands on the Duke of Alva's arrival, and landed in England at Sandwich.
+Born to Protestant parents in Deinze, Flanders and a fervent counter-remonstrant, Baudartius left the Spanish Netherlands on the Duke of Alva's arrival, and landed in England at Sandwich.
 He studied at Canterbury as well as on the continent at Ghent, Leiden, Franeker, and Heidelberg.
 He served as a preacher at Kampen (1593), Lisse (1596), and Zutphen (until 1640).

 Highly knowledgeable in Hebrew, he was asked to take part in the Statenvertaling translation of the Bible.

 Baudartius was a student under David Pareus, a Professor of Theology at Heidelberg University from 1573 until his death.
 His colleague from 1589 to 1596 was Jacobus Kimmedonck.
 He had previously studied under Kimmedonck from 1578 till 1584 at Ghent University.
 Kimmedonck, then minister at Middleburg in Zeeland, introduced him to the Church of Leiden.

 In 1585, after the fall of Ghent and Antwerp before the Spanish army under Parma, Baudartius moved to Leiden, in Holland, where his sister Johanna lived.